riscv-mcu/ses_nuclei_sdk_projects/nuclei-sdk/doc/source/quickstart.rst

   .. figure:: /asserts/images/nuclei_sdk_open_cmd.png
      :width: 80 %
      :align: center
-     :alt: Setup Build Environment for Nuclei SDK in Windows Command Line
+     :alt: Setup Build Environment for Nuclei SDK in Windows Command Prompt

-     Setup Build Environment for Nuclei SDK in Windows Command Line
+     Setup Build Environment for Nuclei SDK in Windows Command Prompt

-* For **Linux** users, you can open Linux bash terminal and cd to ``nuclei-sdk`` folder, then run the following commands to setup build environment for Nuclei SDK, the output will be similar as this screenshot :ref:`figure_quickstart_7`:
+* For **Linux** users, you can open **Linux Bash** terminal and cd to ``nuclei-sdk`` folder, then run the following commands to setup build environment for Nuclei SDK, the output will be similar as this screenshot :ref:`figure_quickstart_7`: